psilabs-dev/lanraragi-satellite/README.md

 # lanraragi-satellite

 A Python library that provides an auxilliary microservice (satellite) for LANraragi, among other utilities that might be useful.
+Features are developed on an ad hoc basis, rather than to conform to best practices.

 ## Libraries/Contents
 1. [Installation](#installation)